It is not how much you do, but how much love you put in the doing.…………………– Mother Teresa, missionary

 ~ Accepting the Gift of Caregiving blog

 The Bookshelf © 2020 Judith Allen Shone

 Available in paperback, hardcover and eBook…order online or order locally from your favourite bookstore.
-Or see The Check-out page here
+Visit The Bookstore page here